Skip to main content

 Thursday, April 3 through Friday, April 4 at 720 University Place, Second Floor

-In May, the Buffett Institute will host an interactive peace conference simulation designed by Professor Danielle Gilbert.
-This simulation will give undergraduate students the chance to take on the roles of negotiators in a fictionalized peace process, complete with the pressures and constraints faced by real-world diplomats.
+In May, the Buffett Institute will host an interactive peace conference simulation for undergraduate students designed by Professor Danielle Gilbert.
+This simulation will give students the chance to take on the roles of negotiators in a fictionalized peace process, complete with the pressures and constraints faced by real-world diplomats.
 The exercise will challenge students to bridge divides and come to an agreement, offering them hands-on experience with the nuances of international negotiation.
-Students interested in participating in the simulation should email Buffett Undergraduate Programs.
+Undergraduates may request to register by emailing the Buffett Undergraduate Programs team.